nibblesnbits/my-portfolio/conv/book.md

 And then—
 she was gone.

-Like her presence had been stretched into memory-light, carried backward through centuries.
+Like her presence had been stretched into thought-light, carried backward through centuries.
 Her body shimmered once—then pulled away.

 Sam chased her.